 back into music?

-Nature were deeply inspiring) But I put everything on hold with the birth of our
+energetic live performances.
+Then, all was on hold with the birth of our

-daughter in 1993.
-As a new mother, focusing on family and parenting was top
+daughter in 1993. as a new mother, focusing on family and parenting was top

 part-time field research in hummingbird communication with Dr. Millicent Ficken and Dr.